clastix/talos-csr-signer/README.md

 - **TLS Encryption**: All communication encrypted in transit
 - **CA Private Key**: Stored in Kubernetes Secret, mounted read-only

-This is not a limitation but an intentional design inherited from Talos Linux.
+This is an intentional design inherited from Talos Linux.

 ## Deployment Models